 Plastic has become so ubiquitous in our daily lives that global plastic production approached the combined weight of the human population in 2015 (Worm et al., 2017).
-Unfortunately, much of this plastic ends up in the environment as litter, and it is estimated that 710 million metric tons of plastic waste will enter the environment by 2040, even with immediate and concerted action (Lau et al., 2020).
+Unfortunately, much of this plastic ends up in the environment as litter, and it is estimated that 710 million metric tons of plastic waste will enter the environment between 2016 and 2040, even with immediate and concerted action (Lau et al., 2020).
 All plastics generate microplastics and nanoplastics (Jahnke et al., 2017), which are easily consumed by marine animals.
 In fact, a report by the United Nations indicated that over 800 species have been negatively impacted by marine debris, about three-quarters of which is plastic pollution (Harding, 2016).
-Even humans are consuming plastic, with researchers estimating that we consume up to a credit card worth of plastic each week (Senathirajah et al., 2021; Charlton, 2019).
+Plastic has even been found in the human body: from blood to placentas.

 Work with Us

 If you would like to work with the Plastic Pollution Working Group at Duke University, please email us at firstname.lastname@example.org.

 The Plastic Pollution Working Group was launched in 2020 through a Pre-Catalyst Grant awarded by the Nicholas Institute for Energy, Environment & Sustainability and an Intellectual Community Planning Grant funded by Duke Interdisciplinary Studies.
 The idea for this group was conceived by Dr. Meagan Dunphy-Daly, Dr. John Virdin, Michelle Nowlin, J.D., Dr. Jason Somarelli, Dr. Dan Rittschof, and Dr. Zoie Diana.